A good logo design is a major contributor to making that crucial first impression on a customer.

 A logo should have a long life expectancy.
 It will evolve and change over time, but the longer it stays the same at its heart, the better brand recognition you will get over time.
 Examples: Coca-Cola, Dior, Rolex.

-A good logo will have a sense of timelessness about it.
-A logo that feels anchored in a certain time period is more likely to feel outdated or need substantial repurposing fairly quickly.
+A good logo will have a sense of timelessness.
+A logo that feels anchored in a certain time period is more likely to feel outdated or need substantial rebranding fairly quickly.

 The best logos change very little yet feel fresh and vibrant every time.